Coronavirus patient explains what the illness feels like, conditions in quarantine

 "We were docked in an isolated port in Yokohama, looking out our balcony," he said.
 "Ambulances were coming in about every two minutes with their sirens on."

-Workers in Hazmat suits prowled the ship while helicopters hovered overhead.
-And every day, more and more of the 3,700 passengers and crew were taken off the ship and taken to the hospital.
+Workers in hazmat suits prowled the ship while helicopters hovered overhead.
+And every day, more and more of the 3,700 passengers and crew were taken off the ship and to the hospital.

 "They were pulling them off the ship one at a time, loading them into an ambulance," he said.

-By the time he left the ship, Goldman said, some 300 infected people had been removed.
+By the time he left the ship, Goldman said, about 300 infected people had been removed.

 "I got up after waking up with a high fever," he said.
 "Doctor confirmed that, yes, I had a fever over 103.
 He put me in a quarantine area on the plane."